ggauravr/flightstream/README.md

 #### Client Terminal (`npm test`):
 ![FlightStream Client Streaming Data](docs/images/client-streaming.png)

 That's it!
 The server will automatically discover CSV files in the `data/` directory and stream them via Arrow Flight protocol.
 The test client will connect and display the streamed data in real-time.
+As you can see a CSV with ~41k rows is streamed to the client in .025s!

 ### What just happened?
 - 🚀 **Flight Server**: Started on `localhost:8080` with CSV adapter